 The phrase, “Bring home the bacon,” did not start out referring to money.
 In the 12th century, churches would hand out a “Flitch.”
 A side of bacon for any married man who could swear before God that he had not fought with his wife for a year.
 Men who “brought home the bacon” were seen as exceptional husbands.

 There is even a church of bacon.
-Here is there prayer.
+Here is their prayer.

 And of course, we can’t have an article about bacon without mentioning the most famous bacon of all.

 What’s the best way to cook bacon?
 Stove-top, microwaved, baked?
 Let’s find out.

 - One of the fastest ways to cook bacon and great tasting.
 I was skeptical at first, and while you don’t have grease splattering, the paper towels soak up all of the grease, and it can be messy.
 Two pieces of bacon at 2 1/2 minutes came out very crispy.
 This is a great way to cook bacon if you want to crumble it up and don’t want the added grease.